 The funds issue their shares in multiple classes.
-This prospectus offers Class V shares.
+This prospectus offers Class Z shares.

-Class V shares are offered at NAV, with no front-end or contingent deferred sales charge, but with an annual shareholder servicing fee of 0.10%.
+Class Z shares are offered at NAV, with no front-end or contingent deferred sales charge and no distribution (12b-1) or shareholder servicing fee.

-Class V shares are only available to corporations; private banks and trust companies; endowments and foundations; defined contribution, defined benefit and other employersponsored plans; wrap or advisory accounts of broker-dealers and registered investment advisers that charge an asset-based fee; institutional retirement plan platforms; insurance companies; bank trusts; 529 college savings plans; family offices; other registered investment companies and pooled investment vehicles; and certain investors and related accounts as detailed in the fund's SAI.
+Class Z shares are only available to corporations; private banks and trust companies; endowments and foundations; defined contribution, defined benefit and other employer-sponsored plans; wrap or advisory accounts of broker-dealers and registered investment advisers that charge an asset-based fee; institutional retirement plan platforms; insurance companies; bank trusts; 529 college savings plans; family offices; other registered investment companies and pooled investment vehicles; any other institution or customers of financial intermediaries who invest a minimum initial investment amount of \$10 million (\$1 million for Institutional Prime Obligations Fund) in a fund; any other individual investors who invest a minimum initial investment amount of \$10 million (\$1 million for Institutional Prime Obligations Fund) directly with a fund; securities lending clients of U.S. Bank National Association; and certain investors and related accounts as detailed in the fund's SAI.

-A financial intermediary may impose a minimum initial and/or additional investment amount based on household assets under management held with the financial intermediary or with the funds, or the capability to reach a higher level of investment than the initial amount invested, among other possible criteria.
+A financial intermediary may impose a minimum initial and/or additional investment amount different than the above-referenced minimums, based on household assets under management held with the financial intermediary or with the funds, or the capability to reach a higher level of investment than the initial amount invested, among other possible criteria.